harvard-edtech/edtech-guide/ComprehensiveGuide.md

 );
 ```

-All API routes should use the `dce-reactkit` function for generating a route handler: `genRouteHandler`, which handles auth, session management, security and privacy, parameter parsing, automatic error handling, crash prevention, and so much more.
+All API routes should use the `dce-expresskit` function for generating a route handler: `genRouteHandler`, which handles auth, session management, security and privacy, parameter parsing, automatic error handling, crash prevention, and so much more.

 <Rule tall>
-  API route handlers should use "genRouteHandler" from dce-reactkit if possible
+  API route handlers should use "genRouteHandler" from dce-expresskit if possible
 </Rule>

 The second argument of the express `app.get`, `app.post`, `app.put`, `app.delete`, or `app.all` function is a route handler.
 Use `genRouteHandler` to create such a handler.